dboddie-canonical-work/disgorged-docs/snapcraft-extensions.rst

 These requirements can include build and staging packages, plugs and interfaces, file layouts and environments, and whatever other :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` elements may be required to build a functioning system.

-**For a full list of supported extensions, see**\ :ref:`Supported extensions <supported-extensions>`\ **.**
+**For a full list of supported extensions, see** :ref:`Supported extensions <supported-extensions>` **.**

-A snap developer creating a GTK 3 application snap, for example, can use the :ref:``gnome-3-28`` extension to expose the GTK 3 libraries to a snap at build and runtime without the snap developer needing specific deep knowledge about GTK 3.
-There are extensions for building robotics (ROS 2) applications too, including the `ROS2 Humble Extension <the-ros-2-humble-extension>`.
+A snap developer creating a GTK 3 application snap, for example, can use the ``gnome-3-28`` extension to expose the GTK 3 libraries to a snap at build and runtime without the snap developer needing specific deep knowledge about GTK 3.
+There are extensions for building robotics (ROS 2) applications too, including the :ref:`ROS2 Humble Extension <the-ros-2-humble-extension>`.

 Extensions help: - avoid repetitive tasks in the snap building process - obviate the need for in-depth knowledge of the target software stack - create a standard template for common application requirements - reduce the testing and security burden, as they’re tested and updated independently